damien-meere/interactive_frontend_milestone/README.md

 ## Database
 [data_consol.json](https://github.com/damien-meere/interactive_frontend_milestone/blob/master/assets/data/data_consol.json)
 File consists of 6 key: value pairs.
-These pairs consist of data amalgamated from the dataset1, dataset2 and dataset3 files, all visible within the [Data Folder](https://github.com/damien-meere/interactive_frontend_milestone/tree/master/assets/data).The excel file accessible in the Data Folder also contains the data as laid out before consolidation within the data_consol file.
+These pairs consist of data amalgamated from the dataset1, dataset2 and dataset3 files, all visible within the [Data Folder](https://github.com/damien-meere/interactive_frontend_milestone/tree/master/assets/data).
+The [data_consolidation.jpg](https://github.com/damien-meere/interactive_frontend_milestone/blob/master/wireframes/data_consolidation.jpg) image shows the early planning for rationalising the data into a single dataset.

+The excel file accessible in the Data Folder also contains the data as laid out before consolidation within the data_consol file.
 The data_consol folders keys are as follows:
 1. the date,
 2. the year,
 3. the month,